30 Highest Paying Associate Degree Jobs (Vocational Careers) 2022

 • Maintaining case records and giving CPR

-Students need to hold an associate’s degree in the field or in science, along with a certification from the National Board of Respiratory Care
+Students need to hold an associate’s degree in the field along with a certification from the National Board of Respiratory Care.

 best associate degrees

-Not to be confused with radiation therapists, radiologic technologist or radio technician helps senior radiologists perform X-RAY scans and other diagnostic examinations on patients.
+Not to be confused with radiation therapists, radiologic technologists help senior radiologists perform X-RAY scans and other diagnostic examinations on patients.
 They help physicians by providing x-ray and scan reports so that they can better treat their patients.
 Other responsibilities for these associate degree jobs in the healthcare industry include:

 • Prepare patients for the procedure